HemitSystemutvikling/ePROM/Personverninnstillinger.md

 * id – The guid of the PersonvernInnstilling.
 * name – The name of the PersonvernInnstilling.
 * status – The status of the PersonvernInnstilling.`{ IkkeAktiv | Aktiv }`.
+* sequenceNumber: Sequence number for the resident instance of PersonvernInnstilling.
+* createdDateTimeOffset: Timestamp for when the first instance of the resident's PersonvernInnstilling was created.
+* lastChangedDateTimeOffset: Timestamp of the last change of PersonvernInnstilling.

 **Metode**